-Please pay careful attention to the applicable procedural Track that is identified in the Notice of Allegations, as each Track is slightly different.
+Please pay careful attention to the applicable procedure that is identified in the Notice of Allegations, as each procedure is slightly different.
 The main differences are summarized below.

-- The Track 1 process includes an investigation, hearing, and optional appeal.
-In a Track 1 hearing, your Advisor, as well as the Complainant's Advisor, is permitted to pose relevant questions to the other Party and witnesses (referred to as "cross-examination"). - The Track 2 process includes an investigation, hearing, and optional appeal.
-In a Track 2 hearing, each Party is permitted to propose questions, in writing, to the Hearing Officer and the Hearing Officer asks the questions on behalf of the Parties. - The Track 3 process includes an investigation and optional appeal.
+- The Student Procedures includes an investigation, hearing, and optional appeal.
+In the hearing, each Party is permitted to propose questions, in writing, to the Hearing Officer and the Hearing Officer asks the questions on behalf of the Parties. - The Employee Procedures includes an investigation and optional appeal.
 It does not involve a hearing.

-For ease of reference, flowcharts describing each procedural Track are included below.
+For ease of reference, flowcharts describing each procedure are included below.